ATack/Flurview/README.md

 ### Flurview
 A simple python tool for creating an info dashboard in my hallway.
 It runs on an raspberry pi and is shown on an old 19'' TFT which is activated by a standard motion sensor (http://bit.ly/1j3lVSB).
+It was my first python project and needs to be revised.
+Feel free to correct and contribute!

 ![threeoptions_focused](https://dl.dropboxusercontent.com/u/2193334/Screenshot_Flurview.png)